HomeOnMars/projektoOmnijo/OmniCentro/Bulteno.md

 [^Bulteno-Religio-2]: As is the case for many other things in RdO, it is often the official unofficial ones that does the load-bearing.

-[^Bulteno-Koloroj-Flavgriza]: Beige, symbolizing the harsh Unbending Reality, where beauty and complexities hidden deep underneath.
+[^Bulteno-Koloroj-Flavgriza]: Beige, symbolizing the harsh unbending reality, where beauty and complexities hidden deep underneath.
   <span style="color:Beige">Serena</span>'s first choice was
   Arĝento/Silver (#C0C0C0),